SuperJohan64/simplarr-stack/README.md

 # Simplarr-Stack

 This project provides everything you need to spin up an ARR stack with Plex or Jellyfin using Docker.
 It assumes you'll be using NordVPN with the OpenVPN protocol to route BitTorrent traffic.
-If you're not a NordVPN user and need to use another VPN provider, you'll need to adjust the Gluetun configuration in the appropiate `.yml` file.
+If you're not a NordVPN user and need to use another VPN provider, you'll need to adjust the Gluetun configuration in the appropiate `.yml` files.
 For detailed instructions, refer to the [Gluetun documentation](https://github.com/qdm12/gluetun-wiki/tree/main/setup/providers).

 ### Included Containers